 - 1000 shares – Each share represents 0.1% ownership

-Note, if you have multiple share classes with different nominal values, then you will need to take into account the nominal value when working out the percentage ownership.
-For example, a company owned by two people – one with 1 share worth £1.00 and another with 1 share worth £0.20, then the former shareholder owns 83% of the Company, whilst the latter holds 16.67% of the Company.
+Note, if you have multiple share classes with different nominal values, you will need to take into account the nominal value when working out the percentage ownership.
+For example:

-When setting up a company, the decision is often based on the amount of capital invested by each shareholder.
+When setting up a company, the decision is often based on the amount of capital invested by each member.
 Usually, the more you invest, the bigger your shareholding will be.

 There are many different types, or ‘classes’, of limited company shares, including: